apache/incubator-resilientdb/README.md

-# Dissecting BFT Consensus: In Trusted Components we Trust: Reproducibility Document
+# Dissecting BFT Consensus: In Trusted Components we Trust!

-In this document, we explain how to run the ResilientDB codebase and reproduce the results in the paper.
+In this document, we explain how to run this artifact of our Eurosys'23 [paper](https://doi.org/10.1145/3552326.3587455) and reproduce the presented results.

 ## Setup code and machines